Opioid use disorder: Other opioids

 Evidence of effects of heroin maintenance compared to methadone are unclear as of 2010.
 A Cochrane review found some evidence in opioid users who had not improved with other treatments.
 In Switzerland, Germany, the Netherlands, and the United Kingdom, long-term injecting drug users who do not benefit from methadone and other medication options may be treated with injectable heroin that is administered under the supervision of medical staff.
 Other countries where it is available include Spain, Denmark, Belgium, Canada, and Luxembourg.

-Dihydrocodeine in both extended-release and immediate-release form are also sometimes used for maintenance treatment as an alternative to methadone or buprenorphine in some European countries.
+Dihydrocodeine in both extended-release and immediate-release form is also sometimes used for maintenance treatment as an alternative to methadone or buprenorphine in some European countries.

 Dihydrocodeine is an opioid agonist.
-It may be used as a second line treatment.
-A 2020 systematic review found low quality evidence that dihydrocodeine may be no more effective than other routinely used medication interventions in reducing illicit opiate use.

-An extended-release morphine confers a possible reduction of opioid use and with fewer depressive symptoms but overall more adverse effects when compared to other forms of long-acting opioids.
+It may be used as a second-line treatment.
+A 2020 systematic review found low-quality evidence that dihydrocodeine may be no more effective than other routinely used medication interventions in reducing illicit opiate use.An extended-release morphine confers a possible reduction of opioid use and with fewer depressive symptoms but overall more adverse effects compared to other forms of long-acting opioids.
 Retention in treatment was not found to be significantly different.
-It is used in Switzerland and more recently in Canada.
+It is used in Switzerland and Canada.

+In pregnancy

+Pregnant women with opioid use disorder can also receive treatment with methadone, naltrexone, or buprenorphine.
+Buprenorphine appears to be associated with more favorable outcomes compared to methadone for treating opioid use disorder (OUD) in pregnancy.
+Studies show that buprenorphine is linked to lower risks of preterm birth, greater birth weight, and larger head circumference without increased harm.
+Compared to methadone, it consistently results in improved birth weight and gestational age, though these findings should be interpreted with caution due to potential biases.

+Buprenorphine use correlates with a lower risk of adverse neonatal outcomes, with similar risks of adverse maternal outcomes as methadone.
+Infants born to buprenorphine-treated mothers generally have higher birth weights, fewer withdrawal symptoms, and a lower likelihood of premature birth.
+They often require less treatment for neonatal abstinence syndrome and have mothers who are more likely to start treatment earlier in pregnancy, leading to longer gestations and larger infants.

 Behavioral therapy

+Paralleling the variety of medical treatments, there are many forms of psychotherapy and community support for treating OUD.
+The primary evidence-based psychotherapies include cognitive behavioral therapy (CBT), motivational enhancement therapy (MET), contingency management (CM), and twelve-step programs.
+Community-based support such as support groups (e.g., Narcotics Anonymous) and therapeutic housing for those with OUD is also an important aspect of healing.